arvindacharya/rag-docs-assistant/README.md

   where a real fix didn't produce the predicted improvement
 - Add a reranker (cross-encoder or hosted API) between retrieval and generation
-- Add a third source (or a general "I don't know this topic" fallback path) to the router graph, and see how routing accuracy holds up with three options instead of two
 - Add a GitHub Actions workflow that runs `eval/run_eval.py` on every PR and fails the build if faithfulness drops below a threshold
 - Add a thumbs up/down feedback control in the Streamlit UI, and a script that turns thumbs-down cases into new golden eval questions
 - Deploy: FastAPI backend on Fly.io/Render, a proper frontend on Vercel, Langfuse dashboards for cost/latency/eval trends over time
-- Give the router a "neither" / low-confidence path instead of forcing a pick between the two sources every time